Nodal elliptic curves on K3 surfaces: Introduction

 We now give a sketch of the proof of Theorem~\ref{thm:Main}.
 First we observe that on a very general K3 surface $(X, L)$, the compactified Severi curve is birational to the main component\footnote{Here we mean union of all the components of dimension 1.} of the Kontsevich moduli space of genus 1 stable maps to $X$ (see Lemma~\ref{severikontsevich}).
-After specializing to a very general hyperelliptic K3 surface $(X_{0}, L_{0})$, the geometric genus $\overline{V}^{L,g-1}$ is bounded from below by the geometric genus of the flat limit $\overline{\M}_{1}^{\lim}(X_{0}, L_{0})$.
-The class of this flat limit is equal to the reduced Gromov-Witten virtual class $[\overline{\M}_{1}(X_{0}, L_{0})]^{\vir}$ by deformation invariance.

-The hyperelliptic K3 surface $X_0$ is a double cover of a Hirzebruch surface $\mathbb F$ branched along a smooth curve $B$.
-Multi-tangent curves to $B$ correspond to nodal curves on $X_{0}$.
-We identify a component $\overline{\F} \subset \overline{\M}_{1}(X_{0}, L_{0})$ which contains components of $\overline{\M}_{1}^{\lim}(X_{0}, L_{0})$.
-These components dominate a curve $\overline{\Omega}$ of positive genus.
-Adapting the virtual counting techniques in \cite{BL00}, we compute the degree of the cover, giving the desired lower bound of the geometric genus of the compactified Severi curve.
+After specializing to a very general hyperelliptic K3 surface $(X_{0}, L_{0})$, the total geometric genus of $\overline{V}^{L,g-1}$ is bounded from below by the total geometric genus of the reduced components of the flat limit $\overline{\M}_{1}^{\lim}(X_{0}, L_{0})$.
+The class of this flat limit is related to the reduced Gromov-Witten virtual class $[\overline{\M}_{1}(X_{0}, L_{0})]^{\vir}$ by deformation invariance.
+We then identify a substack $\overline{\F} \subset \overline{\M}_{1}(X_{0}, L_{0})$ whose components dominate a curve $\overline{\Omega}$ of positive genus.
+Adapting the virtual counting techniques in \cite{BL00}, we compute the degree of the cover of $\overline{\F}$ over $\overline{\Omega}$ to obtain the desired lower bound for the geometric genus of the compactified Severi curve.

-In the appendix, we give another approach to this problem.
-The space of multi-tangent curves is birational to a degeneracy locus of a vector bundle map on a symmetric product of $B$.
-We extend a Fulton-Pagarcz formula to compute the arithmetic genus of our determinantal curve.
-This gives a lower bound for the arithmetic genus of the Severi variety.
-Together with a conjecture for smoothness of the degeneracy locus, this would give a stronger exponential lower bound for the geometric genus of $\overline{V}^{L,g-1}$.